wjwelchusa/pythonproj5340SU19/readme.md

 ## 7/19/2009 Activities
 ### Building scripts to extract data from Dot11 signals and to identify SSID's.
 Also, conducted short survey of effectiveness of more powerful antenna type.
-1. The radio card used for the majority of scapy scripting work in this project is the Alpha N124-700, with a simpole vertical antenna.
+1. The radio card used for the majority of scapy scripting work in this project is the Alpha N124-700, with a simple vertical antenna.
 (See image in images directory.)
 The number of APs detected in the area varied between 8-12.
 For a short period today, a more powerful antenna, the COM-24015PN 15db antenna was connected.
 (See image in images directory.)
 During this period the number of received signals doubled.
 Also, the new antenna is directional, and if rotated on a schedule would collect even more signals.
 The utility of the antenna/card pairing is important is extends the application of the implemented scapy scripts.
+2. Today's scripts focus on client probes.
+A client probe is the precursor step to locating a listed SSID in the client OS and beginning an association.
+The sequencing of the clients through this SSID list will provide information regarding travel and prior location if associated with WLAN databases in Wigle of Skyhook.
+This is not an explicit part of the project, but would be a growth direction.
+3. clientfinder.py was implemented, with no detections.
+This may be due to all clients in view having already been associated or an error.
+I will let this run over time to see if a detection is made.
+There is more detail on this in clientfinder.py script.
+4. Initial research effort is complete for the project:
+	A. scapy was installed and configured
+	B. several radio cards were used and compared
+	C. many scapy scripts were developed, tested and debugged, to determine if scapy coould extract useful data fields from the WLAN signals
+	D. the next focus will be the actions taken once the wireless signal extracts are in hand D1.
+Locate an API or web scraping script to pair MAC OUI manufacturer with the OUIs detected D2.
+Locate an API or webscraping script to identify MACs with outstanding patches or exploits D3.
+Write the results or scapy scripts to a data file or container and complete D1, D2